-We are people who are only emerging from ultra poverty; we are trying to stem extreme poverty in a place where there is simply nothing that is happening to end poverty, and where it is very hard to find any support whatsoever.
-So, finding a way of putting the poor on a self-sufficient path from poverty, and a way of making our own work self-sustaining, isn’t really capitalism.
-It is just how we can end poverty.
+We are people who are only emerging from ultra poverty, and we are trying to stem poverty in a place where there is simply nothing in place to end extreme poverty, and where it is very hard to find any support whatsoever.
+So, finding a way of putting the extreme poor on a self-sustainable path from poverty, and a way of making our own work self-sustaining, isn’t really capitalism.
+It is just the only way we can end poverty.

 Our preexisting community work vs. capitalism:

 a).
 What we have already done thus far, and how:

 Since the UCF was launched in 2014, we have implemented two major community projects: ginger in 2014 – 2017, and our current sorghum project, as you can see from photos on this website.
 In both projects, we have worked together with hundreds of rural poor smallholder farmers, and have provided these farmers with 4 tons and 1.2 tons of ginger rhizomes and sorghum seed respectively, all free, besides hiring a field team that works with these farmers from initial orientation, through to harvesting.